Shicheng-Guo/HowtoBook/rheumatology/RA/ASA/readme.md

 awk '{print $5}' miRNA_targets_loss_by_SNPs_in_seed_regions.txt | sort -u | grep rs >> miRNA-SNPs.snponly.list.txt
 ```

-Identify EpiFactors gene bi-allelic SNPs to be genotyped
+Identify EpiFactors gene bi-allelic SNPs to be genotyped (1763 SNPs)
 ```
 for i in {1..22} X
 do